Biate people

 The Biates are an ethnic hill tribe of Assam, Meghalaya, Mizoram, Tripura and Manipur.
 Their language belongs to the Tibeto-Burman family.
 Spread over many parts of North-East India, they have a unique identity with a rich and distinctive history, culture, dialect and religious heritages.
 They are one of the oldest hill tribes of North East India especially among the Chin-Kuki-Mizo people.
 The term Biate comes from the word Bia-te.
 The word ‘Bia’ or ‘Biak’ means ‘speak’ or ‘worship’.
 ‘Te’ is a suffix denoting plurality.
 Hence, the two words combine to form the word Biate, which means worshipper.

 According to legends, while they were in Saitual, a group of people known as the Koilam or Kawilam from Rulchawm village of Mizoram (India) used to sacrifice human to appease a large python called Rulpui, believing that the snake had supernatural power.
 Thus, some writers are of the opinion that the word Biate originates from the term Rul-Bia-Te or Rul-Biak-Te, which means snake-worshippers in other dialects.
 However, this hypothesis is questionable, because the Biates, as a tribe, never fed or worshipped a snake except one.
 The offering sacrifices by one village was also not as worshiping a God, but due to their fear and timidity and that too only for some time.
 Some other tribes call them in different names.
 The Mizos call them ‘Biahte’, the Thadou call them Beite, other plain tribes call them ‘Baite’, the Dimasa Kacharis call them ‘Bedesa’ and the Khasis call them Hadem, which includes all the old-Kuki tribes of Meghalaya.
 Soppitt C. A. a renowned English writer account as ‘Bêtê’.

+Ethnology

 Origin

 According to legend, the Biates descended from the Manmási, whose progeny were Riama and Vaia.
 Riama (ancestor of the Biate tribe) descended by Kuangpuia and Vaia, who were descended by Khuangzang, Khuangsai, Chilzang, and Lamzang (Lamkang).
 Kuangpuia had a son named Ralkhana, whose wife Kolsingi gave birth to five children namely Beia, Thianga, Laia, Ngola and Thiaia.

 They are believed to have originated from a place called Khurpui or great cave.
 The ancient home of the Biates is also known as Sinlung (Sinlung means the core of Sin or cave close with stone).
 The conjecture of Sinlung as the origin of the Biate tribe is strongly supported by a folk song about the glory of Sinlung: